Gaponovoz/CusTickers/README.md

 (for penetration-less putting stickers in the Telegram chat)
 10. AR Pro Enterprise II (free demo version used)
 (for creating GUI)
-12. Adobe Flash For (version ~2009, the original installer is included into my installer) (for making that GUI run properly)
+12. Adobe Flash (version ~2009, the original installer is included into my installer) (for making that GUI run properly)
 14. Install Creator Pro (free demo version used)
 (for creating installation program)